Celebrating the Holidays in Alexandria

 Help the Alexandria Police Youth Camp (APYC) send kids to camp!
-Beginning Saturday, November 30, the APYC will host its annual Christmas tree sale.
-Each year, hundreds of trees are brought in from West Virginia to be a part of APYC's largest fundraiser.
-Trees will be available Monday through Friday from 4 pm to 8 pm and weekends from 10am to 8 pm at 110 Callahan Drive.
-All funds raised will help send Alexandria kids to police camp!
-For more information visit www.alexpyc.org
+Beginning Saturday, November 20, the APYC will host its annual Christmas tree sale.
+Trees will be available Monday through Friday from 4 to 8 p.m., and weekends from 10 a.m. to 8 p.m., at 110 Callahan Drive.
+Proceeds are used to cover the cost of camp for Alexandria children who need financial assistance so every child has the opportunity to attend our summer program!

 Before you leave home: